 Buyers of corporate legal services, in 2016, are sophisticated and savvy when it comes to finding the right suppliers to meet their needs.
 This is also a very difficult task to achieve given the complexity of many commercial legal issues.

-In this context, this articles explores the question of, when it comes to selecting law firms, does one size really fit all?
+In this context, this article explores the question of, when it comes to selecting law firms, does one size really fit all?

 This perspective is explored by a February 2016 article in the Australian Financial Review, “In-house teams turn away from big law firms”, which highlighted that in-house corporate counsel are focusing on strategic sourcing of legal services to rein in corporate legal spend.

-Maria Polcyznski, head of group legal at Adelaide and Bendigo Bank, told the AFR, the bank was turning to alternative providers where it could access top-quality legal experts on contracts for specialised advice or projects and these providers were two-thirds the price of traditional firms.
+Maria Polcyznski, head of group legal at Adelaide and Bendigo Bank, told the AFR that the bank was turning to alternative providers where it could access top-quality legal experts on contracts for specialised advice or projects, and these providers were two-thirds the price of traditional firms.

 Recent research by IBISWorld highlights that this trend will not be going away.
 According to a report in Australasian Lawyer, IBISWorld senior industry analyst Tristan Williams says that over the next five years, larger law firms would take a hit as local clients switched to mid-tier and specialist firms in the belief the top tier was too expensive or focused on international transactions.